We know that the people with the greatest insights about health and care are those involved in giving and receiving it.

-What we learned from the public
+What we heard in the consultation

 - Use your influence to make sure nurses, midwives and nursing associates have the time and opportunity to deliver good care